Hannah Glasse: Later years

 The same year in which the first edition was published, John Glasse died.
-He was buried at St Mary's church, Broomfield, on 21 June 1747.
+He was buried at St Mary's Church, Broomfield, on 21 June 1747.
 That year, Glasse set herself up as a "habit maker" or dressmaker in Tavistock Street, Covent Garden, in partnership with her eldest daughter, Margaret.
 The fourth edition of her book included a full-page advertisement for her shop, which said she was the "habit maker to Her Royal Highness the Princess of Wales", Princess Augusta.
 When her half-brother Lancelot came to stay with her, he wrote:

 Hannah has so many coaches at her door that, to judge from appearances, she must succeed in her business ... she has great visitors with her, no less than the Prince and Princess of Wales, to see her masquerade dresses.

 Glasse was not successful in her line of business and, after borrowing heavily, she was declared bankrupt in May 1754 with debts of £10,000.
-Among the assets sold off to pay her debts was the copyright of The Art of Cookery Made Plain and Easy to Andrew Miller and a conger of booksellers, and 3,000 copies of the fifth edition; the syndicate held the rights for the next fifty years.
-It is not clear what subsequent involvement Glasse had in any of the printings after the fifth.
+Among the assets sold off to pay her debts was the copyright of The Art of Cookery Made Plain and Easy, which went to Andrew Miller and a conger of booksellers, and 3,000 copies of the fifth edition; the syndicate held the rights for the next fifty years.
+What involvement Glasse had in any of the printings after those of the fifth edition, if any, is unclear.
 She was issued with a certificate of conformity, which marked the end of her bankruptcy, in January 1755.